-Chiropractic adjustments have been shown to be a safe and effective alternative treatment for pain and injury.
+Chiropractic adjustments have been shown to be a safe and effective modality in the treatment for pain and injury.

 Chiropractic adjustments (alongside many other modalities) can be used to treat a wide variety of conditions, including (but not limited to):

 Adjustments can be performed while sitting, standing, or lying down.
 Some adjustments involve special instruments or tables and not all adjustments produce a clicking or popping sound.

-Adjustments can leave you with a greater sense of well-being, calm, and most importantly, on the road to a life without pain.
-Following an adjustment, some patients experience mild aching or soreness in their spinal joints or muscles, which can usually be relieved by an ice or heat pack.
+Following chiropractic treatments, some patients experience mild aching or soreness in their spinal joints or muscles, which can usually be relieved by an ice or heat pack.
 This may be a similar sensation to delayed onset muscle soreness (DOMS) after intense exercise.